bionic-gpt/bionic-gpt/website/content/docs/production/tls-certificates.md

 ## Certificates

-You're going to need certifcates that are valid with your companies browsers.
+You're going to need certificates that are valid with your companies browsers.
 Either by getting them signed by an external entity such as [Let's Encrypt](https://letsencrypt.org/) or some internal process.

 One possible tool to use is [cert-manager](https://cert-manager.io/)